sowrensen/LordCommander/readme.md

 ./lc dirs view
 ```

-This will show all saved directory names as their insertion order.
+This will show all saved directory names with the index as their insertion order.
 To sort directory names alphabetically,
 append `sort`  or `--sort` after list.

 ```